Plumsail/documents-docs/source/user-guide/processes/examples/create-a-document-from-template-and-sign-Abobesign.rst

 You may be worried about sensitive information while sharing files, but there is no reason for it; nobody can use the link, but the AdobeSign application for getting content to create an agreement for further usage in AdobeSign.

-Moreover, there is another action in AdobeSign connector for Microsoft Flow to upload documents directly, but unfortunately, it doesn’t work now because of a lack of code integration.
+Moreover, there is another action in AdobeSign connector for Power Automate (Microsoft Flow) to upload documents directly, but unfortunately, it doesn’t work now because of a lack of code integration.
 We believe that it will be fixed in the future.

 Create an agreement from a document URL, and send for signature
 ---------------------------------------------------------------